OrelMv/Movies-Subscriptions-App/Client/finalproject/README.md

 ## Set Up
 - In Cinema_WS and Subscriptions_WS run: index.js file
-- In client/finalproject run: npm start
+- In client/finalproject run:
+1. npm install
+2. npm start

 ## Back-End Summary
 - In the application there are two Rest API's that communicate with each other: